 - Remove from heat and continue to stir until completely melted.

-- Pour the cereal into a well buttered mixing bowl.
+- Pour the cereal into a well-buttered (greased) mixing bowl.

-- Pour the marshmallows over top and fold into the cereal.
+- Pour the marshmallows over top and fold them into the cereal.

 - Allow the cereal to cool until you can easily handle it.